jojo2504/Living-Paris/README.md

   - [Entity-Relationship Diagram](#entity-relationship-diagram)

 ## Introduction
-Liv`in Paris is an application that facilitates meal sharing between neighbors within Paris.
+Living Paris is an application that facilitates meal sharing between neighbors within Paris.
 The platform allows individuals or local businesses to order homemade meals prepared by registered cooks.
 Users can register as either a cook or a client—or both simultaneously—by providing their personal details such as name, address, phone number, and email.

 This project aims to explore graphs and their functionality, particularly in optimizing delivery routes and analyzing user interactions.
 **This repository is a project for A2/S4 students in computer sciences.**